 As Paediatric Neuropsychologists, we are specially trained to evaluate brain-behaviour relationships in children and adolescents to determine the most effective intervention and management pathways.

 A neuropsychological evaluation involves thorough investigation of a child’s developmental, medical, learning, social, and psychological history.
 A comprehensive assessment battery and standardized questionnaires are used to examine a broad range of abilities including intellectual, language, visuo-spatial, attention, memory, executive functioning, academic, psycho-social and adaptive functioning.

 Neuropsychological evaluations clarify intellectual or learning difficulties diagnoses when appropriate.
 They also identify cognitive or psycho-social challenges which may be impacting on WHY a student experiences difficulties with learning (i.e., language, attentional memory or executive functioning challenges impacting on learning).
 With this understanding, remediation and accommodations strategies can be targeted accordingly.

-A Paediatric Neuropsychologist is specially trained to evaluate brain-behavior relationships in children and adolescents.
-It is important to seek out a Registered Neuropsychologist - this doctor has completed a Ph.D. or D.Psych in Clinical Neuropsychology with intensive training and experience in assessment, diagnosis, case formulation and appropriate treatment recommendations.
-To ensure the Neuropsychologist you have chosen has the appropriate level of expertise and meets the highest standards of the profession, they should be a member of, or be qualified for full membership with the Australian Psychological Society's College of Clinical Neuropsychologist (CCN).
+It is important to seek out a Registered Neuropsychologist as this professional has completed a Ph.D. or D.Psych in Clinical Neuropsychology with intensive training and experience in assessment, diagnosis and case formulation .
+To ensure the Neuropsychologist you have chosen meets the highest standards of the profession, they should be a member of, or be qualified for full membership with the Australian Psychological Society's College of Clinical Neuropsychologist (CCN).
 Refer to the CCN website for further information (https://groups.psychology.org.au/ccn/).